ayosecu/security-terms/08_Web_Application/04_Cert_Transparency.md

     - Allow anyone (e.g., website owners, security researchers) to monitor and audit certificate issuance in near real-time.

 ## 2. How Certificate Transparency Works
-CT introduces three main components:
+CT introduces three main components.

 ### a.
 Public Logs
   - **Logs are append-only and publicly accessible**, listing all certificates issued by participating CAs.